Kr4pper/aoc/README.md

 ﻿# aoc

-Typescript solutions of the https://adventofcode.com/2021 puzzles
+Typescript solutions of the https://adventofcode.com/ puzzles from 2021 onwards